Bike Basics classes

-You will learn how to do the following on a bike that’s in reasonable working order and not needing replacement parts other than tubes and tires:
+You will learn how to do a “tune-up” (assessment, cleaning, lubrication, and adjustments) on a bike that’s in reasonable working order and not needing replacement parts, other than tubes and tires:

-Tune up 2 Cleaning, truing, and servicing wheels
+Tune up 2 Truing and servicing wheels; more about tires

-Tune up 4 Learn about drivetrain and perform a safety check
+Tune up 4 Adjust drivetrain, and safety check all work

 Public shop use

 OCBC’s shop is open to the public for do-it-yourself repairs during all open hours, except 10am – noon on Saturday, when the shop is being used for our Shop Classes.
 There is a $5/hour cost to use the shop (which can be paid with volunteer credits) includes a workstation and stand, all supplies, and a professional assessment of the work to be done, if needed.
 To learn more, check out our Shop use page.

 Youth students can enroll in the Shop Classes (with an adult chaperone) to work on the bike they will earn.
 The student and chaperone pair will work together on one bike, so they will need to register as one unit and pay one fee of $100.
 Scholarships are available for the $100 tuition fee by filling out a pay-what-you-can form.
 Please email firstname.lastname@example.org or call us at 216-830-2667 with questions.